manjavacas/rl-gridworld/README.md

-## About
+## 🗒 About

-Some classic reinforcement learning algorithms tested in a custom gridworld environment.
+Some classic **reinforcement learning** algorithms tested in a custom Gridworld environment.
+Includes:

 * MonteCarlo
 * Q-learning